 Routes will adjust to meet early release and minimum days for White Hill and Hidden Valley served.
 The School District will actively coordinate with Marin Transit and Michael’s to ensure buses are available when students need transportation.
 There will be no afternoon bus service for Kindergarten dismissal times.

 Q: What if my child misses the bus?

 That does sometimes happen so please be prepared.
 Every family should have a backup plan where kids have a way to contact a parent or neighbor that can get them to school, or that they can notify if they plan to walk.

 Q: What if the bus is late?

 This sometimes happens due to traffic or mechanical problems.
 Parents can sign-up to be notified via text message notification if any bus is running late.
 Our bus operator would have a replacement bus on the way in case of a significant mechanical problem.
-To check on a late bus call Marin Transit at 415-419-2533.
+To check on a late bus call Michael's Transportation at 707-643-2099.

 Q: What happens if my child leaves an item on the bus?

 Bus drivers will drop off items at the White Hill school office shortly after finding the items.
 The quickest way to find your lost item is to either ask the driver on the following day or contact the White Hill school office at 415-454-8390.